Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Experiment Results

-We compared the recovery performance of the proposed R-SBL variants and the baseline solvers in a noisy setting.
-In this case the observations were contaminated with additive white Gaussian noise to have a signal to noise ratio (SNR) of 20 dB.
-Fig. \ref{fig_f2_noisy} shows the MSE and PE recovery perfromance versus the cardinality.
-The dictionary elements were drawn from a normal distribution and the ground truth vector is drawn from $\mathcal{N}^R({0}, \vect I)$.
-Compared with the noiseless case in Fig. \ref{fig_f1_norm} the performances of all of the methods noticeably reduced.
-However, the proposed R-SBL variants performed much better as compared to the baseline solvers.
-Moreover, GAMP, LMMSE and DA performed very similar to each other in terms of MSE and PE.
-This shows that in the noisy setting considered here R-SBL performed much better than NN-OMP and SLEP-$\ell_1$.
+We compared the recovery performances in a noisy setting, where the dictionary is i.i.d.
+Normal distributed.
+In this case, the observations were contaminated with additive white Gaussian noise to have a signal-to-noise ratio (SNR) of 20 dB.
+Figure \ref{fig_f2_norm}(c) shows the NMSE and PE versus the cardinality.
+Compared with the noiseless case in Figure \ref{fig_f1_norm}(a), the performances of all of the methods noticeably reduced.
+However, the proposed R-SBL variants performed better as compared to the NN-OMP and SLEP-$\ell_1$ solvers, and performed similar to the NNGM-AMP approach.